 If your pet has a sore and weepy eye it could be because there's something stuck in there, either on the surface or under the eyelid.
 Vets call this a 'foreign body' and it's not unusual for pets to get something like a grass seed in their eye.

 Most of the time your pet's eye will naturally get rid of anything that doesn't belong there by producing more tears to flush it out.
 Don't try to remove anything yourself.
 You could accidentally damage the eye surface, which could cause an ulcer to develop.
 If your pet's eye doesn't get better and they can't flush it out themselves, take them to the vet for a proper check-up

 Both cats and dogs have something called a ‘third eyelid’.
 This is a piece of skin that provides extra protection to their eye.
 Sometimes this third eyelid can become swollen, red and inflamed.
 This is called ‘cherry eye’.
 Some breeds are more likely to develop ‘cherry eye’ than others, including:

 - Cavalier King Charles Spaniels

 It’s important to get this treated as soon as possible.
 If the condition gets worse, your pet’s third eyelid might start to bulge out of their eye.
 This is called a ‘prolapse’ and it can cause a lot of pain and discomfort for your pet.
 ‘Cherry eye’ can be treated with ointment and eye drops.
-If your pet’s third eyelid has prolapsed, they might need to have an operation to remove it.

 In older pets, ‘cherry eye’ can sometimes be caused by a tumour, so it is important that you get your pet checked out by your vet as soon as you can.